facebook

 May 22, 2020

-It turns out that brightness is only one measure of the illumination put out by various types of light bulb.
+It turns out that brightness is only one measure of the illumination put out by various types of light bulbs.
 Colors and temperatures work together to create another way of evaluating how different LED lights will work in different situations.
-They become lighting color temperature — a system for measuring the whiteness of light, as expressed in units called kelvins.
+Combined, they become lighting color temperature — a system for measuring the whiteness of light, as expressed in units called kelvins.

-The LED experts at TCP break down the meaning of lighting color temperature, the science behind the Kelvin color temperature scale, the type of mood created by warm light vs cool light, and how to achieve a desired lighting effect by choosing the right light bulb color temperatures.
+The LED experts at TCP break down the meaning of lighting color temperature, the science behind the Kelvin color temperature chart, the type of moods created by warm light vs cool light, and how to achieve a desired lighting effect by choosing the right light bulb color temperatures.

 They’re not talking about literally changing the ambient temperature in the room.
 They’re referring to the idea that some colors remind us of warmth, like red and yellow, while others remind us of coolness, like blue and green.

-The Kelvin Scale has been the scientific community’s preferred method of measuring temperatures since the mid-1950s.
-It’s different from the scales we commonly use for weather — Fahrenheit and Celsius — in that it is based on a calculated “absolute zero,” or the coldest possible temperature for any matter, as opposed to more arbitrary parameters.
-It is named for the British physicist and mathematician who developed it from the Celsius scale, William Lord Kelvin.
-It is denoted by an upper-case letter K after the numbers that indicate a temperature’s position above absolute zero.
+The Kelvin Scale has been the scientific community’s preferred method of measuring light color temperatures since the mid-1950s.
+It’s different from the scales we commonly use for weather — Fahrenheit and Celsius — in that it is based on a calculated “absolute zero,” or the coldest possible light color temperature for any matter, as opposed to more arbitrary parameters.
+It is named after the British physicist and mathematician who developed it from the Celsius scale, William Lord Kelvin.
+We denote it with an upper-case letter K after the numbers that indicate a light color temperature’s position above absolute zero.

 Kelvin Color Temperature Scale